jeff-tan-2020/Image-Analysis-Bacterial-Cells/README.md

 # Image-Analysis-Bacterial-Cells
-Python GUI implemented in Jupytr Notebooks in Anaconda
+Python GUI implemented in Jupyter Notebooks in Anaconda

 ## This GUI was created in a project to measure the length and width of bacterial cells to study their growth over time.